-David Palmer is a senior fellow of Massey College, an executive committee member of the National Council of Foundation Executives, and a director of the Earth Rangers Foundation.
+David Palmer is a Senior Fellow of Massey College, an executive committee member of the National Council of Foundation Executives, a director of the Earth Rangers Foundation, and (until June 30, 2021) a Trustee of the Council for Advancement and Support of Education (CASE).
 He earned his Master of Fine Arts in musicology from Princeton University and began his career as a Lecturer in the Faculty of Music at the University of Western Ontario, his undergraduate alma mater.

 David was recognized in 2011 with the Outstanding Fundraising Professional Award by the Association of Fundraising Professionals.
 In 2016 he was recognized with the Outstanding Achievement Award by the Canadian Council for the Advancement of Education.